sumo47/React_learning/Readme.md

 * Link component using Ancor tag behind the seen
 * Hook == create hook instead of Normal function

-* Modularity = we have boken down our code to meaningfull peaces
+* Modularity = we have broken down our code to meaningfull peaces
 * Lazy Loading / chunking => we use lazy function to load component on Demant
     ```const InstaMart = lazy(() => import("./components/instaMart")) ```
     * problem -  upon loading  the page - it will take time to load the component so react suspend render it